leafspark/AutoGGUF/README.md

 ## Issues

-- Some inconsistent logging
+- Some inconsistent logging and signal handling
-- Missing translations
+- Missing or duplicated translations
+- Buggy/incomplete API interfaces

 ## Planned Features

-- Time estimation for quantization
+- [ ] Time estimation for quantization
-- Quantization file size estimate
+- [ ] Quantization file size estimate
-- Perplexity testing
+- [ ] Perplexity testing
-- bitsandbytes
+- [ ] bitsandbytes support

-Due to my limited availability and a lack of time, I won't be actively developing new features for this project as much.
-While I'll continue to publish builds from time to time, I strongly recommend running from source if you want to stay up to date with the latest changes.
-I'm still committed to keeping dependencies updated weekly and making small maintenance fixes to ensure everything runs smoothly.
-If you run into any problems or notice issues, please don't hesitate to let me know - I appreciate your feedback and will do my best to address them.
+#### Project Status

+AutoGGUF has now entered maintenance mode.
+It's considered stable and feature-complete for most use cases, so I'm not actively developing new features, but I’ll continue to publish occasional builds, update dependencies regularly, and fix critical bugs as needed.
+If you encounter issues or have suggestions, feel free to open an issue.

 ## Support